 There is now a program to give individuals the savings available through the state of Ohio's linked savings plan.
 SaveNOW .
-When participating banks agree to offer an interest bonus of at least .25% on a new savings account, the Treasury offers an additional 3% interest bonus.
+When participating banks agree to offer an interest bonus of at least .3% on a new savings account, the Treasury offers an additional 3% interest bonus.
 The bonus interest is made possible when the Treasury places a deposit at the bank and the interest earned on the investment is passed on to the saver as a 3% interest rate bonus at the end of one year.
-Financial counseling is one of the conditions for consumers who participate.
+Accounts are only for 2 years maximum.
 See their website for more information.

 For people who are searching for unclaimed funds in the state of Ohio, the state runs a name-searchable site.

-Ohio's Jobs and Family Services Department has a Prevention, Retention, and Contingency program designed to help with one-time expenses that make stand in the way of a low-income family's financial advancement or survival (like car repair, GED expenses, etc.), and is designed for families with minor children.
+Ohio's Jobs and Family Services Department has a Prevention, Retention, and Contingency program designed to help with one-time expenses that make stand in the way of a low-income family's financial advancement or survival (like car repair, GED expenses, work clothing and equipment, etc.), and is designed for families with minor children.
 It is administered by the JFS office in each county.
-For more information, contact the JFS in your county, and see this website by Ohio Legal Services.
+For more information, contact the JFS in your county.

 The state of Michigan has come up with programs and products to help people in danger of foreclosure.
-To find out more, see the Michigan State Housing Development Authority.
+To find out more, see the Step Forward Michigan page.

 For people in danger of foreclosure on their property, the Homeownership Preservation Foundation has a toll-free,